arommers/ft_printf/README.md

 - **Using va_arg to Retrieve Arguments:**
   When we encounter a format specifier (e.g., %d), we intruct `va_arg(ap, type)` to fetch the next argument of the specified type.
 This is akin to advancing our "iterator" to access the next argument.
+  So every time `va_arg` is called it will fetch the specified argument of that type for us and move up to the next unnamed argument.

   In our case all our arguments after the last named argument are 'ints', but it could just as well be a mix of different data types.

 - **Automatic Advancement of va_list:**